 {We calculate the renormalization constants of the $\cN=1$, $\cN=2$, $\cN=4$ supersymmetric Yang-Mills theories in an arbitrary covariant gauge in the dimensional reduction scheme up to three loops.
 We have found, that the beta-functions for $\cN=1$ and $\cN=4$ SYM theories are the same from the different triple vertices.
 This means that the dimensional reduction scheme works correctly in these models up to third order of perturbative theory.}

-Regularization by dimensional reduction was supposed by Siegel~\cite{Siegel:1979wq} for calculations in the supersymmetric theories.
+Regularization by dimensional reduction was proposed by Siegel~\cite{Siegel:1979wq} for calculations in the supersymmetric theories.
 It has a simple explanation as dimensional reduction from the higher dimensions~\cite{Siegel:1979wq,Capper:1979ns}.
-For example, if we start from $\cN=1$ supersymmetric Yang-Mills (SYM) theory in 10 dimension, where the number of fermionic and bosonic degrees of freedom is equal, this number should be the same when we go to $\cN=4$ SYM theory in 4 dimension.
-In this way one obtain, that the number of the scalar particles should be $6+2\,\ep$ with $2\,\ep$ additional scalars , where $\ep$ is the parameter of the dimensional regularization, the dimension of the space-time being $d=4-2\,\ep$.
+For example, if we start from $\cN=1$ supersymmetric Yang-Mills (SYM) theory in 10 dimensions, where the number of bosonic degrees of freedom is equal to fermionic degrees of freedom, this number should be the same when we go to $\cN=4$ SYM theory in 4 dimensions.
+In this way one obtains, that the number of the scalar particles should be $6+2\,\ep$ with $2\,\ep$ additional scalars , where $\ep$ is the parameter of the dimensional regularization, the dimension of the space-time being $d=4-2\,\ep$.

-However, as was pointed out by Siegel himself~\cite{Siegel:1980qs} and than studied in Refs.~\cite{Capper:1979ns,Avdeev:1981vf,Avdeev:1982np,Avdeev:1982xy} the dimensional reduction scheme has some inner problems and should violated in the higher-loop orders.
-In particular for the $\cN=4$ SYM theory for the propagator type diagram DR-scheme should works at least up to ten loops and for the triple vertices at least up to eight loops~\cite{Avdeev:1981vf}.
-However later in Ref.~\cite{Avdeev:1982np} were presented the results for the three-loop $\beta$-functions in $\cN=1$, $\cN=2$ and $\cN=4$ SYM theories in $\Dim=4$ dimension or, equivalently, for $\cN=1$ SYM theories in $\Dim=4$, $\Dim=6$ and $\Dim=10$ dimensions correspondingly, obtained from the different vertices, namely, from the fermion-fermion-vector and fermion-fermion-scalar vertices.
-It was claimed, that the three-loop $\beta$-functions are different from these vertices.
-This result means, that the gauge and Yukawa coupling constants are renormalized in a different way so the DR-scheme violates supersymmetry and does not work already at this level for any dimension $\Dim$~\cite{Avdeev:1982np,Avdeev:1982xy}.
+However, as was pointed out by Siegel himself~\cite{Siegel:1980qs} and then studied in Refs.~\cite{Capper:1979ns,Avdeev:1981vf,Avdeev:1982np,Avdeev:1982xy} the dimensional reduction scheme has some inner problems and should be violated at higher-loop orders.
+In particular for the $\cN=4$ SYM theory for the propagator type diagrams DR-scheme should works at least up to ten loops and for the triple vertices at least up to eight loops~\cite{Avdeev:1981vf}.
+However, later in Ref.~\cite{Avdeev:1982np} were presented the results for the three-loop $\beta$-functions in $\cN=1$, $\cN=2$ and $\cN=4$ SYM theories in $\Dim=4$ dimension or, equivalently, for $\cN=1$ SYM theories in $\Dim=4$, $\Dim=6$ and $\Dim=10$ dimensions correspondingly, obtained from the different vertices, namely, from the fermion-fermion-vector and fermion-fermion-scalar vertices.
+It was claimed that the three-loop $\beta$-functions are different from these vertices.
+This result means that the gauge and Yukawa coupling constants are renormalized in different ways so that the DR-scheme violates supersymmetry and does not work already at this level for any dimension $\Dim$~\cite{Avdeev:1982np,Avdeev:1982xy}.